Concours d'Elégance

 Procedure

-- 09.30 h: Line up of the vehicles on Via Serlas and in the pedestrian zone
+- 09.30 h: Line up of the vehicles in the Garden of the Suvretta House Hotel

 - from 10.30 h: Concours d'Elégance – beauty competition with expert jury